scrollback/endless/README.md

 endless
 =======

-A simple yet full-featured and fast infinite scroll component for React.
+A simple, fast and versatile infinite scroll component for React.

 Supports removal and recycling of DOM elements to conserve memory, bi-directional scrolling starting at the top, bottom or in the middle,